Joshua Neves, PhD

 Articles and Chapters

-"Unmanned Capture: Automatic Cameras and Lifeless Subjects in Contemporary Documentary," in Joshua Malitsky, ed., A Companion to Documentary Film History (Wiley-Blackwell, forthcoming 2020).
+"Unmanned Capture: Automatic Cameras and Lifeless Subjects in Contemporary Documentary," in Joshua Malitsky, ed., A Companion to Documentary Film History (Wiley-Blackwell, 2020).

 "Social Media and the Social Question: Speculations on Risk Media Society," in Bishnupriya Ghosh and Bhaskar Sarkar, eds., The Routledge Companion to Risk and Media (Routledge, 2020).